 Dr. J. Uhanova — PhD (Community Health Sciences) (University of Manitoba) 2010; M.Sc.
 (Community Health Sciences) (University of Manitoba) 2001; MD (Medicine, Community Medicine) (Sverdlovsk State Medical School) 1987

 Assistant Professor, Department of Internal Medicine, University of Manitoba

 Identification of Biomarkers From Blood Samples of Patients With Acute Stroke

 - Dr. K. I. Vadakkan

 Strokes result from the sudden stoppage of blood supply to a brain region, resulting in the death of neurons and other cells.
-When patients arrive to the hospital with symptoms of a stroke, they undergo computerized axial tomography scanning (CAT scan).
-In many cases, it is not possible to view changes in the brain from the stroke.
+When patients arrive at the hospital with symptoms of a stroke, they undergo computerized axial tomography scanning (CAT scan).
+In many cases, it is not possible to view changes in the brain resulting from the stroke.
 This makes it difficult to differentiate a stroke from conditions that can cause similar symptoms.
 As a result, clinicians often make a reasonable assumption that a stroke has taken place and begin treatment.
-The identification of a stroke marker from blood samples could complement appropriate management of these patients.
-Moreover, identification of a blood test would enable us to study the progression of the stroke-induced changes in the brain tissue over time.
+The identification of a stroke marker from blood samples could facilitate appropriate management of these patients.
+Moreover, the identification of a blood test would enable us to study the progression of the stroke-induced changes in the brain tissue over time.